willforsyth/willforsyth.github.io/dev/_posts/2017-03-17-how-not-to-launch-a-product.md

 ### The things I took out of these amazing books.

 1. User test early and often.
-2. Get it in peoples hands as early as possible.
+2. Get it in people's hands as early as possible.
 3. Amazon, Uber, google etc all started out doing one thing and doing it well and adding features later.
 (The example given in Jamie's book was of a product that similar to mine had no users, was feature bloated and the development time was holding up the release and testing).
 4. Create something simple even if you have to manage it yourself without powerful back ends and messaging systems, and process one product and transaction at a time.
 5. Create a buzz make it exclusive.